-Selected A&E firms hired via a competative process for each phase of implementation
+Selected A&E firms hired via RFP for each phase of implementation Needed Resources:

+To be determined

-B.1.4 Establish an area Merchants Association
+1.4 Establish an area Merchants Association

-As an innovative approach to crime prevention, this project calls for a formalized, established partnership between merchants within the target area, with specific focus along the Lafayette Street corridor.
-Being a major traffic corridor already, and with the potential of enhanced transportation infrastructure in the future, the Lafayette Street corridor represents a main artery into downtown Nashville that runs directly through the center of the target area and affronts the target housing site.
+As a slightly different approach to crime prevention, this project calls for a formalized, established partnership between merchants within the target area, with specific focus along the Lafayette corridor.
+Being a major traffic corridor already, and with the potential of enhanced transportation infrastructure in the future, the Lafayette corridor represents a main artery into downtown Nashville that runs directly through the center of the target area and affronts the target housing site.
 While a variety of industries are present along the corridor, particularly as you head further outside the downtown core, the sections that affronts the target housing site presents a larger concentration of convenience related stores.
-With such, while not directly attributed to the businesses or their actions themselves, reoccuring criminal activity has been found to occur along this corridor.
-According to resident engagement meetings, such activity has included both drug-related activity as well as gang related activity.
-With the formation of a Merchants Association as it relates to crime prevention, the People Work Group identified an opportunity for businesses along the corridor to come together and 1) establish expectations of acceptable business activity along the corridor, as well as 2) assist in partnering with law enforcement and the proposed area Neighborhood Watch program to assist in reporting criminal activity.
+With such, while not directly attributed to the businesses or their actions themselves, criminal activity has been found to occur along this corridor.
+According to resident engagement meetings, such activity has included both

+drug-related activity as well as gang related activity.
+With the formation of a merchants association as it relates to crime prevention, the people Work Group identified an opportunity for businesses along the corridor to come together and 1) establish expectations of acceptable business activity along the corridor, as well as 2) assist in partnering with law enforcement and the proposed area neighborhood watch program to assist in reporting criminal activity.
+Implementation Leads:

-MDHA, MNPD and Ms. Beverly Hall (community business owner)
+MDHA, MNPD and Ms. Beverly Hall (community business owner) Implementation Partners: